Overview

 4. Start Running Requests

-- Select a flow and a method; for example, ThreeD Flow > Frictionless flow > POST
+- Select a flow and a method.

+: “{{variable_name}}“, with the double curly brackets indicating the placeholder.
 For example, in the body of the/payments

-request, to use the current value of theprocessingEntityId
+: “{{processingEntityId}}” references the current value of theprocessingEntityId

-: “{{processingEntityId}}“.{ ... "processingEntityId": "{{processingEntityId}}" ... }
+environment variable.{ ... "processingEntityId": "{{processingEntityId}}" ... }

 Documentation